 12. Hula Hoops and Jump Ropes: A class room activity that uses the concepts right, left, around, through, over, under, straight, forward, backward, sideways, and skip one.

 13.Tiddly Winks: This childhood game can be used to teach the concepts over, edge, closest, farthest, center, smallest and largest.

 14. Cars and Maps: This activity teaches the concepts across, through, over, corner, beginning, end, and descriptive language in a board game format.

 15. What Animal is it Communication Board for asking questions.
 Can be used with Beanie Baby animals or plastic animals.

 16. Half/whole, top/bottom, and front back: I used alpha friend cards (reading program that was discontinued)) and cut them in half.
-There are also some free sets available on Teachers Pay Teachers.
-Jason’s Online Classroom has a nice free set that would work.
+There are also some sets available on Teachers Pay Teachers.
+Jason’s Online Classroom has a nice set that would work.
 Unfortunately they are no longer free.

 17. Play Clay: Another classroom activity that uses the flexibility of clay to introduce concepts such as long, short, whole, half, quarter, straight and curved.

 18. Password: This is a simplified version of the game that uses pictures for a non reader.
 It provides opportunity to compare and contrast items of the same category, name items of a category or label the category when given the items.